Creating the Perfect Package

 - Aesthetic beauty

 Example: Perfume manufacturers devote extensive time and attention to making beautiful, distinctive designs for perfume bottles and packaging.
-One recent estimate suggests that for each $100 bottle of perfume, the manufacturer’s expense for the bottle and packaging is $10.
+One estimate suggests that for each $100 bottle of perfume, the manufacturer’s expense for the bottle and packaging is $10.
 Meanwhile, their expense for the bottle’s contents is only about $2.

 - Improved utility